thisdot/starter.dev/starters/vue3-xstate-css/README.md

 ### Vue 3 Benefits

 Since we're using Vue 3, we're able to make use of the composition API.
 This means we can use the `setup` option in our component's script tags, which lets us define our variables and functions in a style that looks a bit more like standard JS.
 With this method, we don't have to have an object that defines all of the values our component can use - it allows us to use standard variables and functions which can be used directly in our templates.

+Another benefit of using Vue 3 is getting to work with the new provide and inject functions.
+These allow us to set up our own dependency system, so instead of having to deal with prop drilling and passing values along components that don't need them, we can provide that value in a parent component and then inject it into the component that needs it, bypassing all the others.

+You can see an example of this with the `GreetView` component.
+We needed a way to provide an initial query value, but didn't want to have to set up a prop within the router or drill it down through the home component.
+So we set up the `provide` function in the `main.ts` file, which makes it globally available in our app to any component that needs it.
+The `provide` function takes two arguments, a key and a value.
+Then, our `GreetView` component can inject that value and make use of it.
+We're also able to set a default value in case the provided key doesn't have a value.

 ### Cypress Testing